Dog Care Tips

-Practical advice on grooming, coat care, and day care for Canberra dog owners.
+Practical advice on grooming & coat care for Canberra dog owners.
 Whether you're a first-time puppy owner or looking to better understand your dog's needs, we've put together answers to the questions we hear most often.

 Most dogs benefit from professional grooming every 4-8 weeks, depending on breed and coat type.